Differential pressure transmitter

 What is the principle of the differential pressure sensor?

-The differential pressure cell compares two pressures:
+The differential pressure cell compares two pressures measured between two points:

 What is the principle of the differential pressure sensor?